StarRocks/starrocks/docs/en/quick_start/helm.md

 If you are using a client other than the mysql CLI, open that now.
 :::

-This command will run the `mysql` command in the Docker container:
+This command will run the `mysql` command in a Kubernetes pod:

 ```sql
 kubectl exec --stdin --tty kube-starrocks-fe-0 -- \